Documentation Index

 The tradeoff is execution strategy:

-- solution-level
+- Solution-level

-testkeeps the config simpler and matches normal .NET workflows - separate test targets can let Docker Bake parallelize more work across targets
+testkeeps the config simpler and matches normal .NET workflows - Separate test targets can let Docker Bake parallelize more work across targets

-- separate targets may also benefit differently from Docker layer caching
+- Separate targets may also benefit differently from Docker layer caching

-Create a lock file
+Create a lock file (optional)